Star Wars: Farrah Fawcett and 9 Other Princess Leia Wannabes

 She didn't yet have a movie credit under her belt, but in 1975 Jessica Lange was making the rounds in Hollywood.

-Although she didn't get the Princess Leia role in Star Wars, she beat out Meryl Streep and Goldie Hawn for the female lead in 1976's King Kong, which would be her very first movie
+Though she didn't get the Princess Leia role in Lucas' Star Wars movie, Lange beat out Meryl Streep and Goldie Hawn for the female lead in 1976's King Kong, which would be her very first movie

 The 5' 10" blonde beauty would then go on to enjoy a celebrated film career, and become one of only 23 actors to win the Triple Crown of Acting.
 A Triple Crown actor has won an Oscar, an Emmy and a Tony.